mostafahamedbesher/forkify/README.md

 ## About:

-A sophisticated recipe application designed to provide you with a seamless culinary experience.
+A recipe application crafted using the Model-View-Controller (MVC) architecture to make it more structured and more clean,so we can easily maintain and add featuresto it. it is designed to provide you with a seamless culinary experience.
 With Recipe Explorer, you can effortlessly search for any recipe imaginable and access comprehensive details such as ingredients, cooking time, serving portions, and step-by-step instructions.
 Additionally, you have the flexibility to bookmark your favorite recipes for easy access and even share your own culinary creations with the community.

 ## Technologies Used:

+- MVC architecture
 - HTML
 - CSS
 - JavaScript